Learn more about ordering, curriculum and training

 For all other countries, please email us at email@example.com and include the following information: Name, School District or Organization, exact shipping address, is shipping address residential or commercial (UPS charges a premium for delivery to residential addresses so we encourage delivery to a school/office address), and exact items and quantities you are interested in ordering.
 Once we have that information we will reply with the exact shipping cost.
 If you then wish to order, you can call with the credit card payment information.

 Can I pick up my books at the LRL office if I’m in the area?

 No. All orders are shipped directly from our printer and we do not stock the books here in our office.

 How do I get a copy of your W9 so I can place an order?

-If you need a W-9 to add LRI as a vendor please send an email to email@example.com and include your district name and address.
+If you need a W-9 to add LRL as a vendor please send an email to firstname.lastname@example.org and include your district name and address.

 I purchased one book thinking our kindergarten team could share it.
 I don't want to break copyright law by copying it… is it permissible to copy lessons to share with a grade-level team?

-All of our curriculum is fully copryright protected, and therefore copying any part of the books is a violoation of federal copyright laws.
+All of our curriculum is fully copryright protected, and therefore copying any part of the books is a violation of federal copyright laws.